pprados/virtual-dataframe/docs/install.md

 ```

 ### Dependencies
-It's difficulte to use all the *pandas like* framework at the same time, in the same projet.
+It's difficulte to use all the *pandas-like* framework at the same time, in the same projet.
 Each framework need some dependencies, differents of the others.
 But, with a specific selection
 of versions of each framework, it's possible to merge all the frameworks.